audacity/audacity-support/scripting/creating-custom-themes.md

 <figure><img src="../.gitbook/assets/ImageCache.png" alt=""><figcaption><p>ImageCache.png</p></figcaption></figure>

 Additionally, an accompanying HTML explains what each button is called.
-Simply download both the PNG and HTM into the same folder, open the HTM in a browser and mouseover a button or color to get its name.
+Simply download both the PNG and HTML into the same folder, open the HTML in a browser and mouseover a button or color to get its name.

 {% file src="../.gitbook/assets/ImageCache.zip" %}